Private Lending for Residential Rental Properties

 Many conventional lenders won’t lend if you own more than 4 properties, and some will have a limit of 10.
 In private lending, there are no limits to how many properties the investor can own.
 However, the lender may require that title be held as an entity (LLC or Corp) and not as an individual.

-Typical Terms & Guidelines for Long-Term Rental Loans
+Typical Terms & Guidelines for Rental Property Loans

 Below are some of the general guidelines for most of the DSCR lenders listed on our platform.